Ballpenjs/Ballpen.js/README.md

 # Ballpen.js
-A tiny mvvm framework ready for building flexible web apps.
+A tiny MVVM framework ready for building flexible web apps.

 ## How to install?